Martindelosrios/ROGER/README.md

 # ROGER is an R package for the automatic classification of galaxies using their phase-space information.

+For more details about the training and calibration of ROGER please read https://arxiv.org/abs/2010.11959v1

 # Prerequisites

 This software make an extensive usage of the following packages that must be installed: ```caret, randomForest, kernlab```